bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/index.md

 Initially, 33 selected projects were migrated in March 2017 from the discontinued Hippo SVN Forge at [forge.onehippo.org] (https://forge.onehippo.org).

+**URL Rewriter exception**
+The URL Rewriter plugin has been so successful that it has migrated to [Hippo GitLab](https://code.onehippo.org/cms-community/hippo-plugin-urlrewriter) instead of GitHub.

 ### Development
 See [the development page](development.html) for some standards regarding developing a plugin project.
 There is also a